Min. time required: 7:00

 The Swiss canton of Ticino offers enough to see and do for several weeks.
 But if you don't have much time, you can do a one-day trip in the pretty lake area in the south.

-This route will be a good introduction, and you'll see a lot in very little time: two lakes, the views from two peaks, a historical church, and the town center of Locarno.
+This route will be a good introduction, and you'll experience a lot in very little time: two lakes, the views from two peaks, a historical church, a first impression of Lugano, and a good exploration of the Locarno town center.
 You'll enjoy a nice combination of nature and culture.

-The route we suggest is varied and includes regular trains, funiculars, cableways, boats, and walks.
-Parts of the route can be done by car, but we do not recommend that.
-It won't be quicker or more enjoyable.
+The route I suggest is varied and includes regular trains, funiculars, cableways, boats, and walks.
+Parts of the route can be done by car, but I don't recommend that: your day trip won't be quicker, nor more enjoyable.

 Rail pass versus full-fare tickets